patricktantalo/CSE-102-Project-Resources/README.md

 Check input_file output_file
 ```

-If output_file is valid for input_file, there will be no ouput.
-If output_file is invalid for input_file, an error message will be printed giving at least one reason for the mismatch.
+If output_file is valid for input_file, nothing will be printed.
+If output_file is invalid for input_file, then a message will be printed giving at least one reason for the mismatch.
 It is not guaranteed that all errors in output_file will be reported.

 Observe that file in4 represents a connected graph with 6 different minimum weight spanning trees, represented by files out4.1 through out4.6.